Error handling in Tenet

 Motivation

-Thinking about failure is hard.
-Failure tends to explode multiplicatively, and it tends to obscure the desired algorithm.
+Thinking about failure is hard: the possible failure scenarios tend to explode multiplicatively, and trying to handle them tends to obscure the desired algorithm.

 It’s also difficult to agree on what things are errors.
-If we’re working with a dictionary, a key being missing could indicate an error, but a key being present could equally indicate an error.
+If we’re writing a lookup table, a key being missing seems to naturally be an error, unless we’re using it to guarantee elements are unique, in which case being present indicates an error.

-If it’s clear that a particular result ought to be some sort of error, error-handling schemes typically require that we further categorize the error.
-In Java, the categories Error, Exception and RuntimeException impose technical distinctions, but even simpler schemes still establish hierarchies that make semantic distinctions.
+Even when it’s clear that a particular result ought to be some sort of error, error-handling schemes typically require that we further categorize the error as part of a pre-existing hierarchy.

-Everything else is considered an ordinary value, and rather than trying to read tea leaves to decide exactly what kind of error a value happens to be, we state what the value plainly is.
-We assume that plainly naming the thing will enable the caller to decide exactly what it represents and how to treat it.
+The second question then treats the result as an ordinary value.
+Rather than trying to read tea leaves to decide exactly what kind of error a value happens to be, a library developer states what the value plainly is.
+Then the caller applies domain knowledge to decide exactly what it represents and how to treat it.

 See also these future details.